 After the connection to SQL Server Data Source has been established, it is possible to point to specific tables and views contained on the server, referred to as data objects.

 To create a default connection string:

-- Go to the environment setting page in Manage > Settings > SQL Server.
+- In Manage, go to Settings > SQL Server.

 - Set the user id and password for the connection string.

-- Enter the remaining Connection Attributes as a semi colon delimited string containing whatever settings are required eg:
+- Enter the remaining Connection Attributes as a semi colon delimited string containing whatever settings are required, for example: